telerik/xaml-docs/common-information/mvvm-helpers/common-converters.md

 ## ColorToBrushWithOpacityConverter

 The ColorToBrushWithOpacityConverter converts a [Color object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.colors?view=netcore-3.1) with opacity to
 [SolidColorBrush object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.solidcolorbrush?view=netcore-3.1).
 The opacity need to be pass as a parameter.
-This converter require the __Value__ parameter to by of type __Color__ and the __Parameter__ to be different from null.
+This converter require the __Value__ parameter to be of type `Color` and the __Parameter__ to be different from null.

 ## See Also
 * [EventToCommandBehavior]({%slug common-event-to-command-behavior%})